 If you do travel to teach your clients, you’ll need to make sure you’re charging enough to cover any travel costs.
 You might also need commercial auto insurance since many personal auto insurance policies don’t cover business-related accidents.

 If neither of these options will work, you might be able to meet your students in an unused room in a local school or library.
 You’ll need to obtain permission from the managers of these institutions.

 Another option is to rent a space yourself.
 This might be a better option if you’re concerned you won’t have the quiet you need in other locations.

 Business plans and marketing considerations

 To start any business, you need a plan.
-Fortunately, you no longer need a formal, stuffy business plan.
-Instead, your tutoring business plan should be a guide that explains your services as they exists today and shows where you want it to go.
+Your tutoring business plan should be a guide that explains your services and how you would like your business to grow.

 You might also be wondering how to advertise tutoring.
 Do you need tutoring business cards?
 Should you find a tutor network?
 The answers lie in your marketing plan, which is your guide to finding and keeping students.

 Tutors often find that the best marketing is word of mouth, but no one can recommend you if they don’t know about you yet.
 Starting thinking about the best ways share your business in your community, including:

 • Flyers at locations where parents and students visit